Skip to content

 #Bottom Line

 Start with Mod View and the /user command if you’re a streamer or mod.
-That covers 90% of what you need.
+That covers most routine checks without adding another app.
 For permanent records, set up TwitchDownloader to export VOD chat before the 7-60 day storage window closes.
 And if you want ongoing logging without any manual work, install Chatty and turn on the log-to-file feature.

 If you’re planning to download Twitch clips alongside chat data, TwitchDownloader handles both in one tool.